Cristobal Lorente

 Cristobal Lorente (born 25 March 1996) is a Spanish professional boxer.
-At regional level, he has held multiple featherweight championships, including the European title since 2024; and previously, the Spanish title in 2021.
+At regional level, he has held multiple featherweight championships, including the European title from 2024 to February 2026; and previously, the Spanish title in 2021.

 Professional career

 Undefeated with a record of 18 wins and a draw, Lorente won the European featherweight title by beating defending champion Mauro Forte on a majority decision in Tirana, Albania, on 11 July 2024.

 He retained the belt by unanimous decision against Francesco Grandelli in Carbonia, Sardinia, Italy, on 13 December 2024.

 Lorente made the second defense of his title against Ruben Gil at Palacio de Deportes y Congresos, Platja d'Aro, Spain, on 5 July 2025.
 He retained his championship when the fight ended as a split draw.
 One judge scored the bout in favour of each boxer and the third had it tied.

 He defended his title against undefeated WBC Silver featherweight champion, Nathaniel Collins, at Braehead Arena in Glasgow, Scotland, on 4 October 2025.
 The fight ended in a split draw.

+A rematch between Lorente and Collins took place at the OVO Hydro in Glasgow, Scotland, on 17 April 2026.
+The fight was an eliminator for a shot at the WBC featherweight title with Lorente having vacated his European crown.
+Lorente won by split decision to claim the WBC Silver featherweight title.